ichortower/HatMouseLacey/docs/help-spoilers.md

 ## Something is wrong with the Forest map around Lacey's house.

-This mod adds a SMAPI console command `lacey_map_repair`.
+This mod adds a SMAPI console command `hatmouselacey map_repair`.
 Try running that in your SMAPI terminal and see if that helps (this function runs itself automatically if needed, so it shouldn't be necessary to do this).

 If it still looks wrong to you, please open a ticket so I can take a look at